Dispatch-Aware Ragged Attention for Pruned Vision Transformers: Introduction

 Vision Transformers (ViTs)~\cite{dosovitskiy2021image,touvron2021deit} have become the dominant backbone for image classification, object detection, and segmentation.
 Their core multi-head self-attention (MHSA) layer scales quadratically with the number of tokens, motivating a rich line of \emph{token pruning} methods that drop redundant patches to reduce computation~\cite{rao2021dynamicvit,liang2022evit,fayyaz2022ats,bolya2023tome}.

 \paragraph{The Padding Bottleneck.} Standard deep-learning frameworks represent batches as dense tensors of fixed shape.
 When per-image token counts vary after pruning, implementations must \emph{pad} every sequence to the longest surviving length and apply attention masks.
-On GPU, this padding negates the FLOP savings: the hardware still reads and writes the full padded tensor, memory bandwidth is wasted on masked positions, and arithmetic throughput is consumed by zero-masked multiplications.
-Our measurements confirm this: padded PyTorch SDPA achieves only $0.62\times$ the unpruned throughput at \emph{every} pruning ratio (\Cref{sec:sparsity}), meaning pruning with padding is strictly \emph{slower} than not pruning at all.
+On GPU, this padding negates the FLOP savings: the hardware reads and writes the full padded tensor, memory bandwidth is wasted on masked positions, and throughput is consumed by zero-masked multiplications.
+Our measurements confirm this: padded PyTorch SDPA achieves only $0.96\times$ the unpruned throughput at \emph{every} pruning ratio (\Cref{sec:sparsity}), meaning pruning with padding provides essentially \emph{no} speedup at all.